Driving the Scenic Route Varanger in Norway

 Is National Tourist Route Varanger open?

-Tucked away in Norway’s farthest northeastern corner, where hard rock meets the Barents Sea, running through a lunar landscape, the road is usually closed from November until May.
-The road begins among the sheltered birch forests and bogs of Varangerbotn and ends in a lunar landscape of jagged cliffs at the world's end.
-It tops out at 123m (403ft) above the sea level.
+Tucked away in Norway’s farthest northeastern corner, where hard rock meets the Barents Sea, the road is usually closed from November until May.
+It begins among the sheltered birch forests and bogs of Varangerbotn and ends in a lunar landscape of jagged cliffs at the world's end.
+It tops out at 123m (403ft) above sea level.

 How long does it take to drive the National Tourist Route Varanger?

 To drive the road without stopping will take most people between 2.5 and 3.5 hours.
 This route offers a contrast-filled journey through scenery characterized by its Arctic climate.
-Varanger is one of the regions of Northern Europe which is richest in bird life and features in the book of "Top 100 Birding Sites of the World".
-Fisheries, migration and trade have turned Varanger into a melting pot of peoples and cultures.
+Varanger is one of the regions of Northern Europe that is richest in bird life and features in the book "Top 100 Birding Sites of the World."
+Fisheries, migration, and trade have turned Varanger into a melting pot of peoples and cultures.

 Roads: Road 75/341